Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/10-GeMM_AIEvsDSP/DSP/README.md

 int main(int argc, char** argv)
 ```
 #### Sub-Function Details
-test_gemm - This function programs matrix A and B URAMs from the array data and sets other control registers and then enables the gemm kernel
+test_gemm - This function programs matrix A and B URAMs from the array data and sets other control registers and then enables the gemm kernel.

 check_done - This function polls for Done signal to be set from DUT.

 read_perf - This function reads the performance counter value counted by the DUT.
 Gemm kernel counts the number of clocks required for matrix multiplication operation.
-Note - this count does not include time required for input and output data movement
+Note - this count does not include time required for input and output data movement.

 golden_check - This function compares data from Output URAM with the golden data.
-It maintains error counter which is used to decide if test passed or failed
+It maintains error counter which is used to decide if test passed or failed.

 gemm_soft_reset_pulse - This function generates soft reset to DUT.